 My past experiences have shaped my journey toward becoming a therapist.
 Originally from Germany, I have worked and studied in Los Angeles for the past 18 years.
-All of it has sparked my curiosity of cultures and its people.
+All of it has sparked my curiosity about cultures and the people within.
 I first explored the field of Anthropology for my undergraduate studies to better understand cultures and social systems.
-This set off a deeper need to find out about us, the individuals who need to navigate through the given culture.
+This set off a deeper need to find out about us, the individuals who need to navigate through the given culture and its pressures.

-I finished my masters in Clinical Psychology in March of 2019 and have been practicing as a therapist at Southern California Counseling Center since March of 2018.
-There, I have completed the training for individual, family, and couples counseling as well as a course in sex therapy.
-In addition, I am an intake coordinator for The Abuse Prevention Program (TAPP) where I facilitate a domestic violence group.
-While I have also been educated in the Trauma Resiliency Model® and Community Resiliency Model®, I have started a vigorous trauma training, which includes EMDR (Eye Movement Desensitization and Reprocessing).
+I finished my master's in Clinical Psychology in March of 2019 and have been practicing as a psychotherapist at Southern California Counseling Center since March of 2018.
+There, I have completed the training for individual, family, and couples counseling as well as for sex therapy.
+In addition, I was a facilitator of a probation department approved domestic violence group.
+And I am trained in the Trauma Resiliency Model®, the Community Resiliency Model®, and Attachment-Focused EMDR (Eye Movement Desensitization and Reprocessing).

-All of these factors are influencing how I work with you in the room as I can borrow from a wide range of ideas and techniques, including evidence-based practices, to better support you in your healing process in a collaborative, creative, and gentle way.
+All of my studies and the personal work I have done are informing my work as a therapist as I can borrow from a wide range of areas in psychology and techniques, including evidence-based practices, to better support you in your healing process in a collaborative, creative, and effective way.